 The Weekday Ramble is a daily dose of sports, music, culture, and more from Rambling On founder Erik Ritland.
 For more information check us out on Reddit, Twitter, Facebook, or at our website.

 We begin an exciting new feature at Rambling On this week: Album Tracks!
 Each edition will highlight two or three deep cuts worth investigating.
 Today: Soul Asylum, The Cure, and Porter Wagoner.

 from the 1992 album Grave Dancers Union

 The variety of material on Grave Dancers Union is what makes it work so well.
 “New World” is rootsier than most of what surrounds it.
-Lead singer David Priner hits some emotive falsetto in the verses and the lilting chorus is atmospheric and macabre.
+Lead singer David Priner hits some affecting falsetto in the verses and the lilting chorus is atmospheric and macabre.